Finance for High Value Manufacturing

 Large scale funding

 - Equip entire production line

 The UK is a major competitor in the global manufacturing economy.

-The sector of manufacturing generating the highest value is High Value Manufacturing (HVM) and provides in the region of £275bn to the UK economy.
-It demands a high level of expertise and funding are required - but SMEs have a key role to play across the sector.
+The sector of manufacturing generating the highest value is High-Value Manufacturing (HVM) and provides in the region of £275bn to the UK economy.
+It demands a high level of expertise and funding - but SMEs have a key role to play across the sector.

 HVM sectors include: